Rajarafay04/AI-PROGRAMMING-ASSIGNMENNT/README.md

 ## ✍️ Submitted By

-**Santosh**
+RAJA ABDUL RAFAY
-🎓 Roll No: 22/F-BSAI-63
+🎓 Roll No: 22F-BSAI-93
 📘 Department of Artificial Intelligence
 🏫 Dawood University of Engineering & Technology (DUET), Karachi

-📌 *Note: This assignment was prepared for learning and practice purposes only.*